 For a long time I thought that Strada café, located in both the Marais and the Latin Quarter, was a part of the Anglo-saxon invasion into old French cultures.
 My prejudice was due to the often international staff and presence of laptops during weekdays – poorly appreciated by the French: cafés are to eat and enjoy company, not to work!
 Actually, the owner is French and she just enjoys employing foreign staff, a healthy sign of an open mindset.

-More importantly, the coffee at Strada Café is good.
-For those who appreciate variety, there are many options: soy milk, filter coffee and different sorts of coffee beans.
+More importantly, the choice in coffe that Strada café offers is rich and the quality is satisfying.
+Whatever the preference, be it soy milk, filter coffee, particular kinds of coffee beans, all is possible.
 I usually go for a good old-fashioned noisette, stronger and more modernly presented than in a Parisian bistro.